 Although purely literal, these are some of the characteristics that I have always associated with Hachimichi; to bring forth the future by being loyal to innovation while forming sweet relationships with all the stakeholders.
 But interestingly, every now and then, somebody quips in an entirely new perspective to our name.
 One perception: number 8 resembling a tilted infinity and so, that must mean that Hachimichi is an abode of infinite possibilities.
 Yet another perspective is that Hachimichi means 8 paths to success.

-All these questions further open up avenues of thought and it led me to think, “Why would anyone want to invest in us?”
-Now, THAT is a question that we could easily answer.
+All these questions further open avenues of thought and it led me to think, “Why would anyone want to invest in us?”
+Now, THAT is a question that probably will be answered during an investor pitch; the ONE that I could answer is,

 Hachimichi’s business satisfies a physiological need and not one of self-actualization.